KathyReid/data-wrapper/README.md

 Install
 ---------------------

-To install DataWrapper on your server, download all files from GitHub or do a 'git pull'.
+To install Datawrapper on your server, download all files from GitHub or do a 'git pull'.
 Create the appropriate tables in your database using the .sql dump.
 Then create a file with your database passwords to be stored in /actions/passwords.php under the form

 	<?php
 		$hostname = "hostname";